Gitesh-Deore/movie-mania/README.md

 # video link
 "https://youtu.be/a-PZRTdc2_I"
 # movie-mania
-this is the movie website created by using html ,css, js and omdb api this website provides all movie details about her rating and release year movie picture etc
+this is the movie website created by using html ,css, js and omdb api this website provides all movie details about her rating and release year movie picture etc.

 # build with
    html